 “You slept for about three days.”
-Emmy left out the part about her feverish ravings and the fact that she had almost died two nights before.
+Emmy left out the feverish ravings and the fact that she’d almost died two nights before.
 Alena didn’t need to know that just yet.
 “When you’re up for it, we’ll get you some food.”

 “Okay,” replied Alena.
 Despite sleeping for three days, she felt weak and tired.
 Food sounded good, but right now she needed more sleep.
 Alena drifted off, Emmy still in her arms.

 Three days.
 It had been three days since my forces captured Zavala.
-It took a day for the square to be cleared of corpses, and the embers of the grain silos where they’d been piled for burning were just now growing cold.
+It took a day just to get the square to be cleared of corpses, let alone the houses and fields.
+The embers of the grain silos where the bodied had been piled for burning were still hot.
 The captured wounded that could be moved were brought indoors on the second day.
 There were only 108 now; thirty-one had died of their wounds.
-The carts of supplies from my staging point had finally arrive yesterday as well.

 My warriors were settling into a rotation of sentry duty, rest, and building defenses.
 Building defenses was most important.
 Despite my best efforts, a single Zavalan villager had escaped and had managed to warn some of the outlying farmers.
 Without a doubt, they had gone to warn whatever armies existed in the area that a large force had managed to capture Zavala.